Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - being pregnant or having recently given birth

-Having a problem with your blood vessels called atherosclerosis (a build-up of cholesterol and other material in the walls of your arteries) increases your risk of blood clots causing heart attack and stroke.
+Having atherosclerosis (a build-up of cholesterol and other material in the walls of your arteries) increases your risk of blood clots that can cause heart attack and stroke.

 When should I see my doctor?

 Blood clots can cause serious complications.
-So, see your doctor as soon as possible if you think you may have a blood clot.
+See your doctor as soon as possible if you think you may have a blood clot.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.